skarlekar/fargate-patterns/README.md

 Use Lambdas for small & tight services with low memory (<3GB) and small request-response cycles (<15 mins).

 Use containers deployed on Fargate for:

-existing legacy services that cannot be trivially refactored,
+- Existing legacy services that cannot be trivially refactored,

-written in languages not supported by Lambda,
+- Applications written in languages not supported by Lambda,

-need to use large libraries that cannot fit into a Lambda profile (Quantlib, Scikit etc),
+- Need to use large libraries that cannot fit into a Lambda profile (Quantlib, Scikit etc),

-where you need more control over the compute horsepower/process or memory/process
+- Where you need more control over networkion compute horsepower/process or memory/process

 use cases that requires a long in-process runtimes.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTgwNjUxMjksMTQ4NDIzNDUxMywxMj
+eyJoaXN0b3J5IjpbLTM3MTE0OTE3MywxNDg0MjM0NTEzLDEyNT
-UwNzAyNDQyLC0xNTM0MjU4NjM1LC0xMzE4MzA3MjQ3LDk5MDQ5
+A3MDI0NDIsLTE1MzQyNTg2MzUsLTEzMTgzMDcyNDcsOTkwNDk2
-NjI2LDExOTAyODc5NzksMTc3NjI0MTI0MCwtMTcxODUxMDQzNy
+MjYsMTE5MDI4Nzk3OSwxNzc2MjQxMjQwLC0xNzE4NTEwNDM3LD
-w4NjI0MTY3NjEsOTk2OTgyNTg2LDIzNjQ2Mjk0MCwtNTc3MjQz
+g2MjQxNjc2MSw5OTY5ODI1ODYsMjM2NDYyOTQwLC01NzcyNDM3
-Nzg5LC04NTMwNTUxNjgsLTE3ODM0MzEyOTAsLTE0MTA1MTMxMD
+ODksLTg1MzA1NTE2OCwtMTc4MzQzMTI5MCwtMTQxMDUxMzEwMy
-MsLTIxMTQ0MDYyNTgsMTA3MzQyMzg0NiwtNDU3NjQ1NDA1LC05
+wtMjExNDQwNjI1OCwxMDczNDIzODQ2LC00NTc2NDU0MDUsLTky
-MjAwMzcxODhdfQ==
+MDAzNzE4OF19
 -->